What is the structure of the lab?

 These policies allow us to maintain the intimate, professional, and highly prepared environment that makes the Lab such a meaningful and effective experience for every actor involved.

 The two Lab sessions are held at the ACME Annex in Minneapolis.
-Filming takes place in a location tbd.
+Filming for this session will be at the A-Mill Artists Lofts building.

 What will I receive after filming?